Andrezascientist/investigating-netflix-movies/README.md

 **Notebook:** [netflix_1990s_movies_case_study.ipynb](netflix_1990s_movies_case_study.ipynb)

+---

+## Project Overview

+This project explores Netflix movies released during the 1990s to identify patterns in movie duration, genres, and release years.
+The analysis uses Python for data manipulation, exploratory data analysis, and visualization.

 A compact analysis of Netflix movies released in the **1990s**.
 Each question include **why it matters, method, result, and recommendations**, plus an appendix with validation plots and alternative approaches.

-## Business Context

-Netflix’s content team wants to understand **what worked in the 1990s** to support catalog curation and nostalgic promotions.
+---

 ## Key Questions

 1. What was the most frequent movie duration in the 1990s?
-2. How many **short-Action** movies (<90 min) were released in the 1990s?
+2. How many short-Action movies (less than 90 min) were released in the 1990s?
 3. Which year in the 1990s had the most movie releases?
-4. Which genres dominated the 1990s?
+4. Which genres dominated the decade?
-5. Where are the **content gaps** we could fill?

-## Deliverables

-* Clear answers to the five questions, with visualizations.
-* **Actionable recommendations** for stakeholders.
-* A clean, reproducible notebook following best practices.
+5. Were any content gaps identified?

+---

 ## Dataset

-* **File:** `data/netflix_data.csv`
-* **Source:** Provided by DataCamp for educational purposes
-* Cleaning includes: normalized column names, numeric coercion, placeholder detection (e.g., “?”, “Unknown”), duplicate checks, and sanity plots.
+The analysis uses `netflix_data.csv`, containing Netflix title information including release year, duration, and genre.

+The data was cleaned before analysis by checking missing values, correcting minor inconsistencies, identifying placeholder values, checking duplicates, and validating the data used in the analysis.

+---

 ## Requirements:
 Python 3.12.7